 In five of the seven times the New Testament mentions Priscilla and Aquila, her name comes before his (Cf. Rom 16:3–4; 1 Cor 16:19; 2 Tim 4:19).
 That was quite rare in the Greco-Roman era, pointing to her prominence in ministry.

-As A. J. Gordon wrote in 1894, “Here a woman is actually taking the lead as a theological teacher to Apollos, an eminent minister of the gospel, and so far setting up her authority as to tell him that he is not thoroughly qualified for his work!”
+In 1894, A. J. Gordon wrote, “Here a woman is actually taking the lead as a theological teacher to Apollos, an eminent minister of the gospel, and so far setting up her authority as to tell him that he is not thoroughly qualified for his work!”

 Image via Wikimedia Commons

 Read Acts 18:1–3, 18–20, 24–26 and 2 Ki 22:11–23:4.
 How did Priscilla and Aquila work together to serve the Lord?
 What did Huldah do?
 How did King Josiah respond to her pronouncement?
-What encouragement do these examples of faithful ministers give to you?
+What encouragement does the example of these faithful ministers give to you?